The Most Profitable Bank Deposits in Armenia in AMD, USD, and EUR – January 2026

 Conclusion

-As of January 2026, the most attractive 1-year deposits in Armenia, including options with replenishment, offer interest rates of up to 10.25% in AMD, up to 5.75% in USD, and up to 1.75% in EUR.
+As of January 2026, the most competitive one-year deposits in Armenia offer yields of up to 10% in AMD, 5% in USD, and 2.5% in EUR under standard placement terms.

 AMD deposits are primarily used to achieve the highest nominal returns, while foreign currency deposits are chosen to hold funds in US dollars or euros at more moderate interest rates.